ngjsjordan/tp/docs/DeveloperGuide.md

    6. Test case: `edit` <br>
       Expected: No client in the list is edited.
 An error message is shown indicating that the command format is invalid.

+### Deleting a client

+1. Deleting a client who has associated appointments.

+   1. Prerequisites: The following test cases will use the sample data.
+If the sample data has been cleared/modified, simply delete the json file to regenerate it.
+Use `lap` or `sap Irfan` to observe that Irfan has 2 appointments.
+Use `list` to refresh the person list.

+   1. Test case: `delete 5`
+      Expected: Client at index 5 (Irfan) will be deleted.
+Appointments with Irfan as a participant will also be deleted.
+You may verify this with `lap` or `sap Irfan`.

 ### Adding an appointment

 1. Adding an appointment while all clients are shown.
 To verify that an appointment has been added, use the `lap` command to show all appointments.